-7 Things To Tell Yourself When You're Having A Panic Attack, Because Sometimes You Have To Help Yourself
+7 Things To Tell Yourself During A Panic Attack

 Despite what your stoic friends and family may think, panic attacks are very real.
 If you've ever witnessed anyone struggle through a panic attack, you know that it can be a scary sight to see — but it's even harder to stomach if it's you on the bathroom floor, hyperventilating and trembling and wondering why the light is so offensively bright.
 When a panic attack hits, your body goes into "fight or flight" mode and your sympathetic nervous system is put into overdrive; this makes you feel like you're no longer in control of your body.
 The adrenal glands shoot adrenaline and cortisol into the blood stream, tricking your mind into thinking there's a real danger present.